Code-Institute-Submissions/milestone-project2-4/README.md

 ami.responsivedesgin.is/#

-ode Institute for text for the   README .md
+Code Institute for text for the   README .md

-Testing on w3cvalidator:
+## Testing on w3cvalidator:
-all pages passed
-errors were shown below in images
+All pages with errors and pages passed were shown below in images

                          ** Index page passed **